 Israel is a member of the legislative Coal and Energy Commission and he serves on the Board of Directors for the Southwest Virginia Higher Education Center.

-Current Position: State Delegate for District 6 since 2014
+Current Position: State Delegate of District 6 since 2014

 I can think of no other governmental function that so positively affects a community and its people than the location or relocation of a new industry within its borders, bringing with it job opportunities and economic prospects that promote the public welfare and create a better way of life for the residents.
 Our government must make this the No. 1 priority for the citizens of the 6th District.
 We can do better.

-Current Position: State Delegate for VA House District 7 since 2022
+Current Position: State Delegate of VA House District 7 since 2022

 My husband is a physician in Floyd and we own restaurants and a boardinghouse (we also believe in 2nd chances) in Christiansburg.

 We moved here over 15 years ago when he attended medical school and we opened a bbq restaurant.

 We now own and operate 8 small businesses, including Due South BBQ and Fatback Soul Shack.